-Through its Community Development programs, the County seeks to meet underserved needs, create and maintain affordable housing, reduce lead-based paint hazards, reduce the number of families in poverty, develop institutional structure, and enhance coordination between public and private housing and social service agencies.
+Through its Community Development and Revitalization Department's programs, the County seeks to meet underserved needs, create and maintain affordable housing, reduce lead-based paint hazards, reduce the number of families in poverty, develop institutional structure, and enhance coordination between public and private housing and social service agencies.
 Actions related to address these obstacles are discussed throughout this section.

-Actions planned to address obstacles to meeting underserved needs:
+Actions planned to address obstacles to meeting underserved needs